eeegor/ipps-api/README.md

 ## :construction: Test

-To make sure the application works as expected you can run the test suite like this:
+To make sure the application works as expected you can run the test suite like this

 ```bash
 # runs all test files with coverage report